Right now, it’s especially important to remember employers are responsible for the health and safety of their employees – even when working remotely.

 Do provide a comfortable and healthy workplace, wherever it is

-No matter where your employees are working, you are responsible for providing them with a healthy workplace – so consider, for example, allowing them to take their office desks and chairs home with them.
+No matter where your employees are working, you are responsible for providing them with a healthy workplace – so consider, for example, allowing them to take their office desks and chairs or monitors home with them.
 You can find more tips on helping employees stay fit and healthy while working at home on the Dutch-language SZW website Arboportaal.

 Do take immediate action if an employee has coronavirus symptoms or tests positive